-Notes to Condensed Consolidated Interim Financial Statements (unaudited)

-Three months ended March 31, 2023 and 2022 (Tabular amounts in thousands of United States dollars, except as otherwise noted)
+Notes to Condensed Consolidated Interim Financial Statements (unaudited) Three months and six months ended June 30, 2023 and 2022 (Tabular amounts in thousands of United States dollars, except as otherwise noted)

-1. Reporting entity:
+1.Reporting entity:

-Aptose Biosciences Inc. ("Aptose," the "Company," "we," "us," or "our") is a science-driven clinical stage biotechnology company committed to the development and commercialization of precision medicines addressing unmet clinical needs in oncology, with an initial focus on hematology.
+Aptose Biosciences Inc. ("Aptose," the "Company," "we," "us," or "our") is a science-driven, clinical-stage biotechnology company committed to the development and commercialization of precision medicines addressing unmet clinical needs in oncology, with an initial focus on hematology.
 The Company's small molecule cancer therapeutics pipeline includes products designed to provide single agent efficacy and to enhance the efficacy of other anti-cancer therapies and regimens without overlapping toxicities.
 The Company's executive offices are located in San Diego, California, and our head office is located in Toronto, Canada.